Skip to main content

 # You can leave other environment variables as unset or empty

-For SQLite, it just uses a local file with no username or password.
-If you're using MySQL or PostgreSQL, you'll need to provide the appropriate environment variables for your database.
+SQLite stores the database in a local file and doesn't require a username or password for access.
+If you're using a database such as MySQL or PostgreSQL, you'll need to provide the appropriate environment variables for them.

 Running the Agent